 Nobody will blame you for skipping the booze on an upset stomach.
 This will also give you an opportunity to leave the scene early without anyone batting an eye.

-Not only is this factually true, you’ll be setting a good example for other party-goers.
+Not only can this be factually true, but you’ll also be setting a good example for other party-goers.
 And, like number four, it also gives you an “out” if you need to bail.

-What to Do When Faced with Persistent Peer Pressure to Drink Alcohol
+What to Do When Faced with Peer Pressure to Drink Alcohol

 Sometimes the social pressure to drink alcohol just doesn’t seem to let up.
 If you find yourself confronted with multiple offers to drink, stick to your original response.
 Forget about sounding repetitive – it can show people that you’re not messing around.